nqxcode/laravel-lucene-search/README.md

         // ...

         /**
-         * Is the model available for search indexing?
+         * Is the model available for searching?
          */
         public function isSearchable()
         {